It's Rush Limbaugh, in the finest mood anyone could possibly be.

 The individual being replaced by groups and victims and elites in Washington making all these important decisions.

-The Obama regime still remains committed to further stimulus spending in the United States, clinging to the naive and hopeless belief that big government solutions are needed to get government's economy back on its feet.
+Now, Niall Gardner, while the British government has embarked on a large-scale austerity program to completely eliminate the nation's structural deficit by 2015, The Obama regime still remains committed to further stimulus spending in the United States, clinging to the naive and hopeless belief that big government solutions are needed to get government's economy back on its feet.

-The Obama presidency has been trying this high spending approach for the last two years.
+The Obama presidency has been trying this high-spending approach for the last two years.

 It has spectacularly failed to advance America's prosperity.

-And worse, by the time we get out to 2035, it could be 185% of GDP.
+And worse, by the time we get out to 2035, could be 185% of GDP.

 By adopting this reckless stance, Barack Obama is demonstrating once again how out of touch he is with the views of the American people.

-A New York Times CBS News poll published on Friday revealed 56% of Americans think it's necessary to take immediate action to lower the federal deficit.
+A New York Times-CBS News poll published on Friday revealed 56% of Americans think it's necessary to take immediate action to lower the federal deficit.

 Just 38% say it's possible to wait for better economic times.